MultiQC/MegaQC/docs/source/docs/installation/installation_docker.rst

 Using persistent data
 ---------------------

-The Dockerfile has been configured to automatically create persisent volumes for the data and log directories.
+The Dockerfile has been configured to automatically create persistent volumes for the data and log directories.
 This volume will be created without additional input by the user, but if you want to re-use those volumes with a new container you must specify them when running the